NexusMutual/docs/docs/governance/dao.md

 The Operations team provides support to other DAO teams, manages projects between DAO teams to improve communication and efficiency, helps coordinate online and in-person events, and improves internal operations within the DAO.

 The team strives to bring DAO community ownership to coordination of funds, projects, and events.
-Through increased transparency, communication and coordination among DAO members and teams, and accountability around funding and performance, this team helps further decentralize the mustual and scale the DAO.
+Through increased transparency, communication and coordination among DAO members and teams, and accountability around funding and performance, this team helps further decentralize the mutual and scale the DAO.

 #### Team members